 Netflix will bring Walter White's final hours to Blighty and the Emerald Isle a day after airing on TV in the States.
 Internet streamer cut pact with Sony Pictures Television to make the second half…

-This might be tough news to deliver to a venue full of middle-aged people decked out in full "Star Wars" and "Star Trek" regalia, but it's time for Comic-Con to grow up -- not the attendees, mind…
+This might be tough news to deliver to a venue full of middle-aged people decked out in full "Star Wars" and "Star Trek" regalia, but it's time for Comic-Con to grow up — not the attendees, mind you…

 After wending its way through the international festival circuit since its 2007 debut, “Monkey: Journey to the West” has arrived at Lincoln Center, which is running this eye-popping extravaganza of…